Electroweak Phase Transition in the $Z_3$-invariant NMSSM: Implications of LHC and Dark matter searches and prospects of detecting the gravitational waves: Results

 \subsubsection{Prospects of GW detection}

 Values of various key parameters ($T_n$, $\alpha$, $\beta/H_n$) pertaining to the GW spectra arising from the FOPTs for the benchmark scenarios BP-A1 to BP-A4 are shown in table~\ref{tab:Table_GW_data}.
 The corresponding GW (frequency) spectra are calculated using equations~\ref{GWtotal}--\ref{Turbpeakfreq} and are shown in figure~\ref{fig:GW-freq-plot}.
 These are further compared with the sensitivity of some space- and ground-based gravitational wave detectors, viz., LISA~\cite{LISA:2017pwj}, Taiji~\cite{Gong:2014mca}, TianQin~\cite{TianQin:2015yph}, aLigo+~\cite{Harry:2010zz}, Big Bang Observer (BBO)~\cite{Corbin:2005ny} and Ultimate(U)-DECIGO~\cite{Kudoh:2005as}.
-The contributions from sound waves and turbulence for each phase transition process are shown in different colors with broken lines.
-Note that for each of the benchmark points BP-A1, BP-A2 and BP-A3 we observe a two-step phase transition as can be gleaned from figure~\ref{fig:GW-freq-plot}.
-In all these three cases, the right (left) humps correspond to the peak frequency of the first (second) FOPT.
-Contribution from MHD turbulence from the first FOPT (along the singlet direction), for each of these three benchmark scenarios, does not appear explicitly in these plots since its relative strength is much too small.
-Note that for each of these scenarios, phase transitions along the singlet-direction happen at relatively larger temperatures (happens to be at larger $\beta/H_n$ values).
-Hence the shorter peaks (from the first transitions, for the cases in hand) do not fall inside the projected design-sensitivity of the future GW experiments.\footnote{An interesting situation with a GW spectrum having multiple peaks (from a two-step phase transition in the NMSSM) could be observed in these experiments if the transition along the singlet direction also takes place at $T_n \sim$ 100 GeV (which enhances the corresponding `$\alpha$' value) and with a relatively smaller value of $\beta/H_n$.} We reserve this study for a future work.
-On the other hand, in BP-A4 SFOPT occurs in a single step which can be seen in the bottom, right plot of figure~\ref{fig:GW-freq-plot}.
-Note that the GW intensity obtained for BP-A1 lies within the sensitivities of BBO and U-DECIGO while for BP-A2 the same lies within the sensitivity of ALIA as well and also marginally gets within that of LISA.
-Given that these two scenarios have otherwise very similar types of phase transitions, the reason behind the latter can be traced back to the fact that in BP-A2 there occurs a stronger FOPT in the $SU(2)$ field directions due to a relatively late-time nucleation and the associated values taken by `$\alpha$' and $\beta/H_n$ are such that the GW peak intensity shoots up thus increasing the prospects of observing the same.
-In contrast, for BP-A4, a section of the GW spectrum falls within the reaches of multiple experiments like LISA, Taiji, ALIA, BBO and U-DECIGO.
+Note that for each of the benchmark points BP-A1, BP-A2 and BP-A3 we observe a two-step first order phase transition.
+The phase transitions along the singlet-direction for these benchmark points happen at relatively larger temperatures (happens to be at larger $\beta/H_n$ and for smaller $\alpha$).
+Thus, the contributions of the first FOPT (along the singlet direction) to the GW spectrum are relatively much smaller compared to the ones from the second FOPT which occur along the $SU(2)$ field directions.
+This is why a spectral peak due to the first FOPT along the singlet direction for these benchmark points does not appear in figure~\ref{fig:GW-freq-plot}.\footnote{An interesting situation with a GW spectrum having multiple peaks (from a two-step phase transition in the NMSSM) could be observed in these experiments if the transition along the singlet direction also takes place at $T_n \sim$ 100 GeV (which enhances the corresponding `$\alpha$' value) and with a relatively smaller value of $\beta/H_n$.
+We reserve this study for a future work.} In all four plots, the individual contributions from sound waves (within the bag model) and turbulence are shown with broken lines, in green and red colors, respectively.
+The total GW spectra, within the bag model, are denoted by solid, black lines.
+On the other hand, the same beyond the bag model (taking into account equations~\ref{beyondbagmodelpseudotrace}--\ref{beyondbagmodelrelation}) are indicated in these plots by broken black lines.